bibak453/py_heart/README.md

 # Narrative Commands

+These commands are used in the TXT files.

 ```
 Text "　よく見れば、やっぱり理緒ちゃんだ。"
 ```

 The **Text** command is used to display dialogue to the screen.
-In renpy the equivalent of say.
-We will only need the narrator class as the nvl kind.

-The text is enclosed with double quotes.

-Together with this command we also use other commands:

 ```
 Wait 2f
 ```

 The **Wait** command is used for halting script flow for specified amount.
 This probably is tied to frame count.
-Depending on where it's waiting it could need different solutions.
-Like if it's delaying a say statement then we need to parse the group of say statements as a multi-line say statement with pause statements between the lines.
-If its pausing sprite manipulation then a simple pause can be used.

 ```
 WaitKey
 ```

-The **WaitKey** command is used as the user interaction method.
+The **WaitKey** is used as a pause statement that is skipped when the user clicks on the screen to progress.
-In renpy the say statement already does that funtion.

 ```
 WaitPage
 ```

-The **WaitPage** command is used as the user interaction method that also resets the current screen.
+The **WaitPage** is used as a pause statement that is skipped when the user clicks on the screen to progress.
+After that it it will clear the screen.
-In renpy this would be nvl clear.
-As it will clear the "page".

 ```
 NewLine
 ```

-The **NewLine** command is used to start at a new line.
+The **NewLine** will put the cursor of the text engine at the start of the new line.
-Renpy say statement already always start in a new line.
-This is useful when we want to write multiple lines in one paragraph continuisly.

 ```
 EndTextBlk